 How is animal hospice like human hospice?

 There are many aspects of human hospice that we incorporate into our care of your animal.
 In human hospice, there is a diagnosis of terminal disease, the cessation of trying to cure, and preparation for the decline of life.
 In pet hospice, we have a similar process, involving palliative care for the patient, grief counseling, spiritual care for the family.
 Palliative care starts with managing the animal's pain and discomfort, adjusting their nutrition, hydration, bedding, living quarters, monitoring their ability to breathe, ability to get around so they can have more good days than bad, more quality time with you and your family.
 Palliative care is available at the end of life for our pets.

 Hospice also involves discussing grief and finding grief counseling for those who need more help to work through their grief.
 Veterinarians are not trained to deal with in-depth counseling and we would help you find someone trained to help through a grieving process.
 Spiritual support is also important and we will work with your personal beliefs and refer you for spiritual counseling.

 We also make an individualized plan for different aspects of your pet's disease so that you will know what to do, when it may be time to consider euthanasia.

 How is it different?

-In human hospice, people are palliated all the way until their natural death.
+In human hospice, people are palliated all the way until the end of their disease.
 With our beloveds, we have the option of euthanasia.
 Some disease is acute, and may not be palliated easily and for those, we provide gentle euthanasia.

 In our experience, not everyone is ready to say goodbye at the moment of a terminal diagnosis.
 Your pet may have more quality time left to spend with you and veterinary palliative medicine can help them spend it comfortably.
 Helping you navigate the unknown, preparing for a crisis, understanding your needs and your pet's needs are important aspects of veterinary palliative care.